2008 Bali gubernatorial election

 The 2008 Bali gubernatorial election was a regional head election in Indonesia held on 9 July 2008 to elect the governor and vice governor of Bali for the five-year term (2008–2013).
 The 2008 Bali gubernatorial election was the first time in Bali's history where candidate for the governor and vice governor were directly elected by the people by vote.
 Candidate I Made Mangku Pastika of the Indonesian Democratic Party of Struggle (PDI-P) won this election defeating two other candidates, namely Tjokorda Gde Budi Suryawan of the Golkar Party and I Gede Winasa of the Democratic Party.

 There were three at once candidate pairs competing in this election.
 I Made Mangku Pastika a retired police officer won on this election.

 Description

 There are three pairs of candidates competing in this general election, namely Candidate number 1 I Gede Winasa and I Gusti Bagus Alit Putra supported by the Democratic party and the Bali Awakening Coalition (Koalisi Kebangkitan Bali); Candidate number 2 is Tjokorda Gde Budi Suryawan and Njoman Gede Suweta was supported by the Golkar Party (Golkar) and the Bali People's Coalition (Koalisi Rakyat Bali); and I Made Mangku Pastika and A. A. G. N. Puspayoga who was supported by Indonesian Democratic Party of Struggle (PDI-P).
-This general election was finally won by candidate candidate Pastika-Puspayoga after the decision of the plenary meeting at the Bali Provincial KPU on July 16, 2008 and was inaugurated on August 28, 2008, in a special session of the Bali Regional House of Representatives in Denpasar City.
+This general election was finally won by candidate Pastika-Puspayoga after the decision of the plenary meeting at the Bali Provincial KPU on July 16, 2008 and was inaugurated on August 28, 2008, in a special session of the Bali Regional House of Representatives in Denpasar City.